Adaptive Combat Rifle: Marketing

-Design
+Design details

 Remington ACR

-The Remington ACR is a gas operated, selective fire weapon with a modular design.
+The Remington ACR is a gas operated, selective fire rifle only available for the military and law enforcement market that features a modular design.
 It has several features of other recent designs, such as the M16 and FN SCAR.
-The key idea of the ACR's modular system, is that it will provide a wide variety of configurations within a matter of minutes.
-It is only available for the military and law enforcement market in 5.56×45mm NATO and 6.8mm Remington SPC.
-It can change calibres from 5.56 mm to 6.8 mm in minutes at the user level by changing the bolt head, barrel, and magazine.
+The ACR's modularity allows the user to change the bolt head, barrel, and magazine in order to switch calibers.
+Remington released the ACR in 5.56×45mm NATO, then later produced a 6.8mm Remington SPC conversion kit, and a 6.5mm Grendel conversion was planned but was never produced.

-All of the rifle's parts can be easily stripped for cleaning and all of its controls are fully ambidextrous.
+All of the ACR's parts can be easily stripped for cleaning and all of its controls are fully ambidextrous.
 A three position (safe, semi-auto and full auto) fire selector lever is located over the pistol grip.
 A charging handle can be installed on either side of the receiver and does not reciprocate when the weapon is fired.
 Magazine release button is also ambidextrous.
 Spent case ejection port is located on the right side of the receiver, however it has a case deflector, which propels the cases away from left-handed shooters.

-The rifle can also be configured for handguard, stock type and trigger unit setup.
-Among the options for the ACR are various stocks including a fixed adjustable (in terms of length of pull and cheek weld), folding adjustable (folding and six-position telescoping), and sniper stock based on the Magpul PRS stock.
+The ACR can also be configured for different handguards, stocks and trigger groups.
+Stock options include a fixed adjustable (in terms of length of pull and cheek weld), folding adjustable (folding and six-position telescoping), and sniper stock based on the Magpul PRS stock.
 The Remington's handguard model has a five-sided aluminium handguard that can be user configured with MIL-STD-1913 rail elements, while the Bushmaster's model is polymer with heat guards and attachable aluminium tri-rail.

-The magazine conceived for the 5.56×45mm NATO version of the rifle is called the Magpul PMag, a high-impact, 30-round, polymer magazine claimed by Magpul to be significantly more resistant to wear, shock, and harsh environments than other counterparts on the market.
+The magazine designed for the 5.56×45mm NATO version of the rifle is called the Magpul PMag, a high-impact, 30-round, polymer magazine claimed by Magpul to be significantly more resistant to wear, shock, and harsh environments than other counterparts on the market.
 The PMag is STANAG 4179-compatible, as it will readily fit any STANAG magazine firearm, including the M16 rifle family.

 The rifle is available with four barrel lengths and can be easily converted from a standard rifle (with a 16.5 inch barrel) into a carbine (with a 14.5 inch barrel), into a compact rifle (with a 10.5 inch barrel), or into a designated marksman rifle (with an 18-inch barrel) without any tools.
 Barrel lengths of the two calibres are exactly the same.
 The Barrels are hammer-forged and hardened with a nitriding process rather than having chrome plated bores as some other rifles.